 Rice with Cannellini Beans, Celery, and Carrot

-Rice with beans, celery, and carrot is a recipe particularly suitable for the winter season, a warm and nutritious dish where the intense flavor of celery contrasts with the sweetness of the beans.
+Rice with beans cannellini, celery, and carrot, is a recipe especially suited for the winter season, a warm and nutritious dish where the intense flavor of the celery contrasts with the sweetness of the beans.

 A healthy first course with vegetables is also very digestible.
-Rice, like pasta, provides carbohydrates, but compared to pasta, it is more digestible due to the starch called amylose it contains.
-Moreover, it is well-assimilated by those intolerant to gluten.
-With the combination of these vegetables, I would say it is enticing and fresh.
+Rice, like pasta, provides carbohydrates but is more digestible due to the amylose starch it contains.
+Moreover, it is well-tolerated by those who are gluten intolerant.
+With the combination of these vegetables, I’d say it’s stimulating and fresh.

 Rice with Cannellini Beans, Celery, and Carrot